sparkfun/Qwiic_Spectral_Sensor_AS726X/README.md

   </tr>
 </table>

-This is an Arduino IDE library to control the AS726X Spectral Sensor, which can be configured via I<sup>2</sup>C or SPI.
+This is the hardware repo for the AS726X Spectral Sensor.
+The AS7262 version detects wavelengths in the visible range while the AS7263 version detects wavelengths just below the visible range, in the Near Infrared (NIR) range.

 Repository Contents
 -------------------